Welcome to the School of Information Management!

 How do libraries, archives, museums, government agencies and other organizations connect and engage with their communities?
 Is it possible that needs and interests can be met in a shifting, and increasingly digital, information landscape?
 How do we protect privacy, ensure security and intellectual freedom?
 How do we as a society provide space for all to be included in the conversation?

 These are just a few of the challenging questions information professionals face in today’s information society.
 Managing change driven by social media, mobile applications, big data analytics, cloud storage, increased automation and artificial intelligence, organizations across all sectors are transforming through information-based technologies.
 The same organizations are looking for clarity and leadership to help navigate this new landscape.
-As the only information school in Canada situated within a Faculty of Management, SIM is uniquely positioned to prepare our MLIS and MIM students to face the challenge.
+As the only information school in Canada situated within a Faculty of Management, SIM is uniquely positioned to prepare our MI and MIM students to face the challenge.

 The faculty and staff at SIM are excited to welcome you to our school.
-We want to help you develop the knowledge, skills, and critical thinking to excel in a digital workplace.
+We want to help you develop the knowledge, skills and critical thinking to excel in a digital workplace.
 We will build the future together.

 Discover Information Management – the career for the digital age.